nitaybz/homebridge-sensibo-ac/README.md

 The plugin will scan for all your devices and retrieve each device capabilities separately. that means, that in HomeKit you will see only the things that the Sensibo app allows you to control.

 In practice:

 - Minimum and Maximum temperatures are taken from Sensibo api.
 - Temperature unit (Celsius/Fahrenheit) is taken from Sensibo api.
 - "AUTO" mode is available in the AC states in HomeKit only if it is available in Sensibo app.
 - Modes "FAN" and "DRY" (dehumidifier) will create their own accessories only if you have this ability inside Sensibo app.
 - Fan Speed ("Rotation Speed" in Home app) And Swing ("Oscillate" in Home app) will show in the accessory settings, but only if you have this capability in Sensibo app.
+- "Horizontal" Swing capability in Sensibo app will show up as a normal switch in HomeKit (because there is no other way to control horizontal swing at the moment)

 ### State Polling

 The accessory state will be updated in the background every 90 seconds, this is hard coded and requested specifically by Sensibo company.
 The state will also refresh every time you open the "Home" app or any related HomeKit app.

 ### Fan Mode